MarkGotham/Data_Compression/tasks/jpeg.md

 ## Background

 The JPEG compression routine includes the following steps:
-- split images of any size into 8x8 size block
+1. split images of any size into 8x8 size block
-- subtract 128 from each value,
+2. subtract 128 from each value,
+3. implement and apply the DCT (see 'DCT' below)
+4. 'quantize' using the 'uniform midtread quantization' (see 'Quantization' below)
+5. Encode the DC coefficient (position (0, 0)) and the AC coefficients using Huffman coding.

+### DCT

-- implement and apply the DCT (a variant of the DFT that only takes the cosines),
+The discrete cosine transform (DCT) is a variant of the discrete Fourier transform (DFT) that only takes the cosines.
+So, we're still in the business of expressing a complex signal in terms of periodic components, here a sum of cosine functions.

+### Quantization

-- 'quantize' using the 'uniform midtread quantization' where each value in the 8x8 matrix is:
+In this context, 'Quantization' involves taking each value in an 8x8 matrix and:
-  - divided by the corresponding value in the reference matrix given as **Q** below.
+- dividing by the corresponding value in the reference matrix, such as the one given as **Q** below.
-  - rounded each value to the nearest integer using midtread.
+- rounding to the nearest integer using 'midtread' mapping (`int(x + 0.5)`, see `matrix_basics.midtread`).

 $$
 {\bf Q} = \begin{pmatrix}